Crimples/Marvel-Mods-Scripts/README.md

 -Silver and Gold Character Slots might break due to difference in naming conventions (Confirmed for Arthur and Wesker)

 -Script does not account for certain variables that are rare (skinslot tied textures that require renaming) (Might have been fixed, needs more testing)

+-Currently Thing's skin 10 and 11 will not work due to naming conventions and will need to be done manually.

+-Due to Talbain file structure, skin 11 needs to manually fix efl's